‘Days Of Our Lives’ Comings & Goings: Wild Returns Rock Salem

 As many fans will remember, Daniel was the son of Maggie Horton (Suzanne Rogers) and the former love of Nicole Walker (Arianne Zucker).
 Daniel was shockingly killed when Eric Brady (Greg Vaughan) got behind the wheel of his car drunk and caused a fatal accident.
 Daniel’s heart was later donated to Brady Black (Eric Martsolf).

-It seems that Daniel’s reappearance will likely be in a vision to Nicole as she tries to figure out what to do with the information that baby Mickey may not belong to Eric and Sarah Horton (Linsey Godfrey), but Brady and Kristen DiMera (Stacy Haiduk).
+It seems that Daniel’s reappearance could be in a vision to Nicole as she tries to figure out what to do with the information that baby Mickey may not belong to Eric and Sarah Horton (Linsey Godfrey), but Brady and Kristen DiMera (Stacy Haiduk).

 View this post on Instagram